Deputy Registrar and Deans

 Internationally, Professor Last has led UCD initiatives in China and Malaysia and is a director representing UCD on the Board of Penang Medical College, Malaysia.
 He co-chairs a Universitas 21 international education research group, based on a membership of staff-student pairings from eight universities in seven countries, focussing on social media in health education.

-Appointed Dean of Students in January 2017, Professor Last has responsibility for the student experience in UCD and is committed to the continued enhancement of UCD’s programmes and educational environment so that every student may be fully supported in reaching their potential.
+Appointed Dean of Students in January 2017, Professor Last has responsibility for the student experience in UCD, and is committed to the continued enhancement of UCD’s programmes and educational environment so that every student may be fully supported in reaching their potential.
+As Dean of Students, Professor Last also acts as the University Child Protection Officer.

 Associate Professor Marie Clarke - Dean of Undergraduate Studies